Down The Memory Lane: Still Driving the Omega CK 2998 and Loving It

 Well, the answer lies in the fact that the original models came with the options of either a tachymeter, pulsometer, decimal or telemeter bezel.
 Including a pulsometer on this new watch’s bezel is just Omega paying homage to that aspect.

 These watches have been produced in a limited series of 2,998 pieces.
-This is in line with the similar re-issue of 2016 in blue, and makes one wonder the legitimacy of the “limited edition” phrase.
+This is in line with the similar re-issue of 2016 in blue and makes one wonder about the legitimacy of the “limited edition” phrase.

 The Limited Edition number can be found on the caseback, along with the original Seahorse / hippocampus medallion.

 Relation of CK 2998 with the Silver Snoopy Awards

 Frankly, this lies with people’s own opinions.
 Technically, these are two different watches, from two different times frames and belong to two different space missions.

 So someone could potentially say there is no relevance whatsoever.
 But that wouldn’t be wholly true.